Couchers-org/couchers/app/backend/templates/email_changed_confirmation_old_email.md

 <{{ confirmation_link }}>

 {% endif %}

+Once you have confirmed, the final step will be to confirm via a similar email sent to your new email address.

 If this wasn't you, please contact us by emailing {% if html %}<a href="mailto:support@couchers.org">support@couchers.org</a>{% else %}<support@couchers.org>{% endif %} so we can sort this out as soon as possible!